thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 date:       2015-04-03 21:19:00
 summary:    Exceptions should not be expected.
 Except when they are.
 categories: rails
+published:  false
 ---

+### TL;DR

+Not all validations are created equal.
+Some hit the database and others don't.
+You need to know which is which.

+### Beer

 I have heard and even said to other developers that 'exceptions should not be expected'.
 Some languages rely on exceptions for message passing.
 I can just see the little buggers bubbling up like the bubbles in a pint of Guinness.
 Mmmm...